codeguy/Slim-Documentation-Old/README.md

 2. Translate your GitHub repository fork;
 3. Send me a message when your translation is complete;

+### What to Translate

+Translate the content of each Markdown file, including the YAML front-matter `title` attribute. **Do not** translate folder or file names.

 ### Current Translations

 **Brazilian Portuguese (In Progress)**<br/>